dgerosa/scientificcomputing_bicocca_2023/README.md

 Credit: [xkcd 2582](https://xkcd.com/353/).

 This a Python ester egg... you can truly `pip install antigravity` and `import antigravity`.
+Try!